U.N. rights expert says Myanmar death toll hits 70, seeks sanctions | Law-Order

 U.N. rights expert says Myanmar death toll hits 70, seeks sanctions

+In the debate, the United States urged all countries to "press the military to refrain from violence against peaceful protesters and restore power to the democratically-elected government".
+China and Russia - which have close ties to Myanmar's military - called for steps toward reconciliation, while also upholding the principle of non-interference in internal affairs.

-Andrews, a former member of the U.S. Congress, speaking by video message from Washington, D.C., said that basic rights to freedom of expression and assembly are being denied in Myanmar.
-He called for imposing multilateral sanctions on the junta leaders and on the military-owned Myanmar Oil and Gas Enterprise, whose revenues from natural gas projects he said were set to reach $1 billion this year.
+Andrews, a former member of the U.S. Congress, speaking by video message from Washington, D.C., said that basic rights to freedom of expression and assembly were being denied in Myanmar.
+He called for imposing multilateral sanctions on the junta leaders and on the military-owned Myanmar Oil and Gas Enterprise, whose revenues from natural gas projects were set to reach $1 billion this year.

+"Sanctions will only be truly effective if they are unified and coordinated," Andrews said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)